 Everyone is welcome to join any of the P.U.N. groups.
 For more information contact Beth Littrell at email@example.com or stop by the Campus Heath Center.
 Groups meet weekly at the Stone Health Center.

 SHAC (Student Health Advisory Council)

 This group educates the campus community on a variety of health-related issues.
-Some of the topics that SHAC addresses include blood drives, collecting “pink lids” to help fund Breast Cancer Research and educate campus on the breast cancer; educating young men on testicular cancer; sponsoring the campus Great American Smokeout/Spitout and QUIT programs; raising funds for the Cystic Fibrosis Foundation; educating campus on healthy living and stress reduction; and sponsoring the campus Health Fair every spring.
-Join the group anytime.
-SHAC meets at the Health Center Monday nights at 8 pm.
+Some of the topics that SHAC addresses include educating the campus on healthy living (nutrition, sleep, and physical activity), sponsoring blood drives, educate the campus on the breast cancer and testicular cancer; sponsoring the campus Great American Smokeout/Spitout and QUIT programs.

-Active Minds at Hastings College is changing the conversation about mental health.
-Active Minds empowers students to speak openly about mental health issues in order to educate others and encourage help seeking.
-They are changing the culture on campus and in the community by providing information, leadership opportunities, and advocacy training.
-The weekly meetings are held every Tuesday at 7 pm at the Stone Health Center.
+Mental Wellness Educators is changing the conversation about mental health, empowering students to speak openly about mental health issues in order to educate others and encourage help seeking.
+They are changing the culture on campus and in the community by providing information on mental wellness, leadership opportunities, and advocacy training.

 BACCHUS (Boost Alcohol Consciousness Concerning the Health of University Students)

 Encourages responsible decision-making concerning the use or non-use of alcohol and other drugs.
 They also encourage respect for the choices of others.